NexoosBR/dev-challenge/README.md

 # Nexoos Simulator

 It's a simple financial investments platform.
-You can create companies, request credit, and calculate monthly payments.
+You can create companies, request credit for them, and approve these credit requests.
+When approved, system generate the monthly payments for a credit request.
 There isn't a login feature, because it's only a simulator, so you can do everything.

 ## Running